Journalist Resource Series

 Reproductive health as a movement aims to increase access to reproductive healthcare services, with a particular focus on preventative care (such as contraception) and culturally safe health services.

 Reproductive rights is primarily a legal framework for protecting access to reproductive healthcare services.
-While abortion access is an important goal, the reproductive rights movement also extends beyond this.
+While abortion access is one important goal, the reproductive rights movement also extends beyond this.

 At its core, reproductive justice is the antidote to reproductive oppression, by which people with the ability to give birth are exploited for their reproduction, labor, and sexuality.
-Reproductive justice as a framework aims to address overarching issues affecting the reproductive lives of birthing people, including the “right to maintain personal bodily autonomy, have children or not have children, and parent the children we have in safe and sustainable communities.”
-With a long history of the U.S. government forcibly sterilizing women of color and disabled communities, reproductive justice addresses the fact that the self-determination of families to have children is as important as the resources needed to prevent or terminate a pregnancy.
+Reproductive justice as a framework3 aims to address overarching issues affecting the reproductive lives of birthing people, including the “right to maintain personal bodily autonomy, have children or not have children, and parent the children we have in safe and sustainable communities.”
+With a long history of the U.S. government forcibly sterilizing women of color4, immigrants5, and disabled communities6, reproductive justice addresses the fact that the self-determination of families to have children is as important as the resources needed to prevent or terminate a pregnancy.

 Use gender-neutral language when discussing reproductive justice

-Not all women have uteruses, and not all people with a uterus are women—more specifically, the majority of trans women do not have uteruses, while a large number of AFAB (assigned female at birth) trans and nonbinary people do.
-Additionally, intersex people may or may not have the ability to give birth, even while many identify as women.
+Not all women have uteruses, and not all people with a uterus are women.
+More specifically, the majority of trans women do not have uteruses, while a large number of AFAB (assigned female at birth) trans and nonbinary people do.
+Additionally, intersex people7 may or may not have the ability to give birth, even while many identify as women.
 The idea is to expand public knowledge of who this issue impacts.

-By using gender-neutral language, we name what we deserve—reproductive justice for all birthing people—while also encouraging solidarity among several exploited groups.
+By using gender-neutral language, we name what we deserve—reproductive justice for all birthing people—while also encouraging solidarity among exploited and marginalized groups.

-For tips on finding gender-neutral alternatives to common terms about reproductive justice, check out Inspired Birth Pro’s inclusive language chart.
+For tips on finding gender-neutral alternatives to common terms about reproductive justice, check out Inspired Birth Pro’s inclusive language chart9.

 “Say this, not that”